swcarpentry/DEPRECATED-bc/python/flow_control/Readme.md

 something peculiar.
 How does Python know where the if-statement ends?
 Other languages, like FORTRAN, MatLab, and C/C++ all have some way of delimiting blocks of code.
-For example, in MatLab you begin an if statement with the word "if" and you end it with "end if".
+For example, in MatLab you begin an if statement with the word `if` and you end it with `end if`.
 In C/C++ you delimit blocks with curly braces.
-Python uses ''indentation'' to delimit code blocks.
-The **indentation** above is NOT just to make things look pretty - it tells Python what the body of the if-statement is.
+Python uses **indentation** to delimit code blocks.
+The **indentation** above is NOT just to make things look pretty - it tells Python what the body of the `if`-statement is.
 This is true when ever we create any code blocks, such as the bodies of loops, functions or classes.

 **Aside: Compact if-statement:**

-Python has an easy to use if-syntax for setting the value of a variable.
+Python has an easy to use `if`-syntax for setting the value of a variable.
 Try entering this into IPython:

 ```python